 If you live outside of the Pacific Northwest, it may be a lot easier to obtain marionberry jam than fresh or frozen marionberries.
 There are lots of berry jam options available online to meet a variety of dietary preferences.
 Here are a few options for buying marionberry jam if you can't get it locally:

-- Oregon Growers Marionberry Fruit Spread Here's an option for those looking for a classic marionberry jam (i.e., one with sugar and pectin).
+• Oregon Growers Marionberry Fruit Spread Here’s an option for those looking for a classic marionberry jam with pectin (i.e., one with sugar).
 (P.S.
 This product is Non-GMO project verified, but marionberries and other blackberries are not a GMO crop in the U.S. Your marionberries should be non-GMO whether they have this label or not.)

 I LOVE berries so much!
 Berries are tasty, packed with nutrients, and they are also a great fit for low calorie and low carb diets!
 Is it any surprise that I have tons of recipes using berries on the site?